Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Abstract

 \section{Abstract}

-Transformer-based language models are known to display anisotropic behavior: the token embeddings are not homogeneously spread in space, but rather accumulate along certain directions.
-A related recent finding is the outlier phenomenon: the parameters in the final element of Transformer layers that consistently have unusual magnitude in the same dimension across the model, and significantly degrade its performance if disabled.
-We replicate the evidence for the outlier phenomenon and we link it to the geometry of the embedding space.
-Our main finding is that in both BERT and RoBERTa the token frequency, known to contribute to anisotropicity, also contributes to the outlier phenomenon.
-In its turn, the outlier phenomenon contributes to the ``vertical'' self-attention pattern that enables the model to focus on the special tokens.
-We also find that, surprisingly, the outlier effect on the model performance varies by layer, and that variance is also related to the correlation between outlier magnitude and encoded token frequency.
+While Transformer-based language models are generally very robust to pruning, there is the recently discovered outlier phenomenon: disabling only 48 out of 110M parameters in BERT-base drops its performance by nearly 30\% on MNLI.
+We replicate the original evidence for the outlier phenomenon and we link it to the geometry of the embedding space.
+We find that in both BERT and RoBERTa the magnitude of hidden state coefficients corresponding to outlier dimensions correlates with the frequency of encoded tokens in pre-training data, and it also contributes to the ``vertical'' self-attention pattern enabling the model to focus on the special tokens.
+This explains the drop in performance from disabling the outliers, and it suggests that to decrease anisotropicity in future models we need pre-training schemas that would better take into account the skewed token distributions.